ethereum-optimism/community-hub/src/docs/protocol/withdrawal-flow.md

 [`OptimismPortal.proveWithdrawalTransaction()`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/contracts/L1/OptimismPortal.sol#L234-L318) runs a few sanity checks.
 Then it verifies that in `L2ToL1MessagePasser.sentMessages` on L2 the hash for the withdrawal is turned on, and that this proof have not been submitted before.
-If everything checks out, it writes the output root, the timestamp, and the L2 output root to which it applies in `provenWithdrawals` and emits an event.
+If everything checks out, it writes the output root, the timestamp, and the L2 output index to which it applies in `provenWithdrawals` and emits an event.

 The next step is to wait the fault challenge period, to ensure that the L2 output root used in the proof is legitimate, and that the proof itself is legitimate and not a hack.